sprutxz/course-sniper/README.md

 ### Running the Bot

 #### Setup
 The dependencies managed in `pyproject.toml` can be installed through poetry by using 'poetry install'.

 Use a virtual environment to prevent polluting the global environment with necessary packages causing conflicts.

 Create a file in the same folder as the `bot.py` file called 'token.txt' containing the bot api token.
-Create a file in the same folder as the `bot.py` file called 'usr-id.txt' containing the user-id of the discord user to send the message to

 #### Run